top of page

 HOT WATER PUMPED RECIRCULATION SYSTEMS

 For larger homes, hot water recirculation systems, which use a pump to circulate hot water so that it is immediately available when a faucet is turned on, have become somewhat popular in the past decade or so.
-Recirculation systems that are constantly pumping hot water around are very energy-wasteful, because the home's pipes are then losing heat all the time.
+Recirculation systems that are constantly pumping hot water around are very energy-wasteful, because the home's pipes lose heat 24/365 (all of the time).
 If you have such a system, or are considering installing such a system, there is an energy-efficient way to recirculate hot water so that it is available quickly.
 It is called "demand" recirculation.
-Demand systems, as the name implies, require a user to press a button or turn on a tap, which signals a pump to turn on to push hot water to that location.
-Therefore, no energy waste (except the small amount used by the pump).
+Demand systems, as the name implies, require a user to press a button or to turn on a tap, which signals a pump to turn on in order to push hot water to that location.
+On-demand recirculation systems save energy because the hot water is not constantly circulating throughout the home, losing heat through the piping.
 For more information on "demand" type hot water recirculation systems, type "demand type hot water recirculation" into your favorite search engine.

 Of course, pumped recirculation systems do have more than a minor cost.
 For new construction projects not yet designed, sometimes most plumbing fixtures can be located close enough to the water heater that wait times will be acceptable without using pumped recirculation.

-Note that for pumped recirculation systems, 100% of the piping must be insulated - including piping that is within construction cavities.
+Note that for pumped recirculation systems, 100% of the piping must be insulated - including piping that is within ceilings, walls and floors.

 bottom of page